Deciphering cellular and molecular mechanisms of β-cell regeneration

 Introduction

 Glucagon-like peptide 1 (GLP-1) therapy was shown to regenerate β-cells in mice, but this did not translate to humans.
 Early or intensive insulin therapy maintains residual β-cell function, but also causes weight gain and hypoglycemia.
-Thus, currently, no drug treatment can safely stop the progression of diabetes, a disease characterized by loss or dysfunction of insulin-producing β-cells.
+Thus, currently, no drug treatment can safely stop the progression of diabetes, a disease characterized by the loss or dysfunction of insulin-producing β-cells.

 Breakthrough Discoveries